fjames86/nefarious/README.md

 ;; registers a simple provider that exports the administrator home directory (register-provider (make-simple-provider "C:\\Users\\administrator") "/admin")
 ```

+Please note that this provider really is very "simple".
+It does not try to do anything fancy, it will
+not scale to large directories of files (because it builds up a list of file handles and makes no attempt to
+purge them).
+It's main aim is to provide an example of a working provider.
+More serious users
+should endeavour to write their own provider.

 #### 3.1.2 Registry provider